makerfactoryio/docs/docs/development-boards/esp32/index.md

 The EBB for ESP32 comes with a bunch of peripheral components which could be used for own projects.
 The usage of these component is described in this document.
 The follwing table lists the components:

 !!! hint
     The ESP32 module has a **limited** number of usable IO ports.
-It's **not possible** to use all components on the board to the same time.
+It's **not possible** to use all components on the board at the same time.
 Therefore you have to decide which component on the evaluation board you want to use in your project.
-In order to use a component you have you switch the appropriate dip switches to on.
-Additionally you have to switch conflicting components to off.
+In order to use a component you have to switch on the appropriate dip switches.
+Additionally you have to switch off conflicting components.
 The components which are using the same IO are described in the component pages.

 - [Audio Amplifier](./audio.md)
 - [Camera](./camera.md)